andrius-siup/cherry-on-the-cake/README.md

     * Back to Products - simple redirecting the non-register user into the Products page.
     * Add to Bag - add the product into the shopping bag, display the item price into the bag icon(into the navigation bar).
 * As a non-register user, on the Product Detail page, I want to see the message success when I added the product into the shopping bag.
-* As a non-register user, in the Product Detail page I expect to be able to see success messages with all details of the product like name, how many items are in the bag, items image, total, info line with getting free delivery, and button go to checkout.
+* As a non-register user, on the Product Detail page I expect to be able to see success messages with all details of the product like name, how many items are in the bag, items image, total, info line with getting free delivery, and button go to checkout.

 * As a non-register user, on the Shopping bag page, I expect to be able to do changes like add more and remove the number of products.
 * As a non-register user, on the Shopping bag page I expect to be able to see the cost of the products: like bag total, delivery cost, and grand total.
 Also, the info text with calculations to get free delivery.